Page 1: Biography

-This biography, written by Graham Langton, was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in December, 2005.
+This biography, written by Graham Langton, was first published in the Dictionary of New Zealand Biography in 1996, and updated in December, 2005.

 Emmeline Freda Du Faur was born on 16 September 1882 at Croydon, Sydney, Australia, the daughter of Frederick Eccleston Du Faur, a stock, station and land agent, and his second wife, Blanche Mary Elizabeth Woolley.
 Educated at Sydney Church of England Grammar School for Girls, Freda lived with her family near the Ku-ring-gai Chase national park where, as a young woman, she explored and taught herself to rock-climb.
 Freda was unable to finish nursing training 'because the mental strain on a sensitive, highly strung nature had been too great'.
 Fortunately, she had an independent income.

 Freda Du Faur spent summer holidays in New Zealand without visiting the South Island until late 1906.
 Photographs of Mt Cook at the New Zealand International Exhibition, Christchurch, inspired her to journey to the Hermitage where the snowclad mountains captivated her and she determined to climb to the summits.
 This visit and another in 1908 introduced her to the mountains and the chief guide at the Hermitage, Peter Graham.

 He realised her keenness, determination and ability but introduced her slowly to climbing, adding experience of ropework and snow and ice climbing to her skill on rock.
 At a time when few people climbed, Freda Du Faur gave mountain guides the opportunity to attempt challenging ascents, while she found enjoyment, freedom and an escape from many of the constraints and frustrations of family and society.